eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 {{<beside "collab.png" "Specific processes, methods, and tools within each company creates challenges for effective collaboration.">}}

 ## Solution

-An open-source end-to-end toolchain for developing vehicle-independent applications with:
+The solution would be a development toolchain for creating vehicle-independent applications with:

 {{<beside "unified.png" "Usage of standardized vehicle APIs.">}}
 {{<beside "containerization.png" "Enabling portability through containerized Apps with no dependencies to E/E architecture.">}}